 It looks like the typeface was custom-made by Matt Wiley for the TV show.
 It doesn’t appear to be published.
 So, we definitely need to search for free alternative.

 SVG is desirable for this type of animation generally because it is scalable, we know everything will look good on different screen sizes without any extra work.
-Text can be a bit tricky to work with animations, if you want to scale it or move forward/backwards, then you can get some undesirable results with some typefaces.
+Text can be a bit tricky to work with animations, if you want to scale it or move forward/backwards, then you can get some undesirable results.

 If you’re not familiar with converting text to a path, you can do it in Inkscape by selecting the text instance, and selecting “Object to Path” (as below).
 You can do the same in most vector graphics tools.